 - Agricultural Lobbying

 - Agricultural Import/Export

 View the semester-by-semester curriculum for the agricultural business management major.

 Solving Problems to Feed the World

 A growing world population and decreased arable land make it extremely important to explore new ways to grow more crops on less land.

-The curriculum of the Field Crops Technology major focuses on sound crop and soil management practices and the wise use of farm resources.
-Students learn efficient and effective production strategies for the major agronomic crops based on best management practices and integrated pest management principles, agricultural business principles and environmentally sound soil management.
-View the semester-by-semester curriculum of the Field Crops Technology major.
+The program focuses on sound crop and soil management practices and the wise use of farm resources.
+Students learn efficient and effective production strategies for the major agronomic crops based on best practices and integrated pest management principles, agricultural business principles, and environmentally sound soil management.
+View the semester-by-semester curriculum of the field crops technology major.

-The General Agriculture (GNA) degree offers students the opportunity to get a degree in agriculture without having to focus on one specific area like horticulture or animal science.
+The general agriculture (GNA) degree offers students the opportunity to earn a degree in agriculture without having to focus on one specific area, such as horticulture or animal science.
 With this degree, you’ll be prepared for a job in any area of agriculture.